eshaan-mehta/eshaan-mehta/README.md

 ## My Favourite projects

 Here are some of my favourite projects I think you should check out :)
-- [ClipABit: ](https://clipabit.web.app) A video editing plugin that enables you to search for specifc moments in your footage using natural language.
-Launching soon
+- [ClipABit: ](https://clipabit.web.app) Search for specific moments in your footage using natural language.
 - [Vexor: ](https://github.com/eshaan-mehta/Vexor) An upgraded version of MacOS Spotlight Search that indexes your files and allows you to search for files on your computer using natural language.
 - [Phsyio AI:](https://github.com/eshaan-mehta/Physio-AI) A real-time computer-vision powered engine that helps physiotherapy patients with their recovery exercises.